Pietro Ferraris: International career

 At international level, Ferraris made 14 appearances for Italy between 1935 and 1947, scoring 3 goals.
 He made his international debut on 17 February 1935, in a 2–1 home win over France, and he later represented Italy at the 1938 FIFA World Cup, as the Italians went on to win the tournament.
 He scored his first goal for Italy, and his only goal of the tournament, in the second minute of their first round match of the World Cup against Norway, on 5 June, which ended in a 2–1 win; along with Bruno Mora's goal against Switzerland in the 1962 FIFA World Cup, this is Italy's fastest ever World Cup goal.

 Style of play

-Capable of playing both as a striker or as a winger, Ferraris was a quick, efficient, intuitive, and intelligent player, with excellent technical skills, creativity, and an eye for goal.
+Capable of playing both as a striker or as a winger, Ferraris was known to be quick, efficient and intuitive.
+He was creative with his technical skills and had an eye for the goal.
 He was an accurate striker of the ball from close or mid range, and was also known for his positional sense, distribution, work-rate, professionalism, and longevity throughout his career.